rafi/notebook/2013-12/13-php-dependency-injection-research.md

 # Singletons vs DI Containter [(Kohana Thread)](http://forum.kohanaframework.org/discussion/10468/singletons-vs-dependency-injection-container/p1)

-Frameworks like and Symfony have DI/IoC containers at their core, and to be honest this is sort of inevitable too for Kohana, I think, along with namespaces, dumping the empty class definitions, etc. But then, all frameworks start looking the same ...
+Frameworks like Laravel and Symfony have DI/IoC containers at their core, and to be honest this is sort of inevitable too for Kohana, I think, along with namespaces, dumping the empty class definitions, etc. But then, all frameworks start looking the same ...

 Silex [extends](https://github.com/fabpot/Silex/blob/master/src/Silex/Application.php#L54) Pimple (A very simple DIC, see below).